harshrohit/articles/LLM_thinking.md

 We used to work through the problems.
 We Googled and then we would read different explanations, synthesize them, build mental models.
 We asked our team-mates and actually listen to their reasoning.
 The struggle was the point and that's how we learnt and understood the concepts.

-Today we go straight to ChatGPT.
-Not for help to think through the issue, but to avoid thinking entirely.
+Today we go straight to ChatGPT, not for help to think through the issue, but to avoid thinking entirely.
 We want the quick answer, not the understanding of the concepts.
-We just want quick solutions.

 And all of this feels so efficient, so smart, and the illusion that we are getting more done than ever.

-The reality: We're just copying faster.
+The reality: We are just clicking a Send Button.

 ---

-## The Moment I Knew We Were Lost
+## The Cognitive Decline

-Last week, I watched someone use an AI coding assistant to build an API integration.
-When it didn't work, he spent hours copying error messages into ChatGPT, then pasting the solution, and then again copying new errors back.
-An endless loop of blind troubleshooting and trust.

-Finally, the old method of Google and reading the official documentation worked.

-The issue?
-The API had been updated recently.
-However, the LLM was confidently providing code for the old version.

-Five minutes reading the actual docs vs. hours asking an AI that was working from old training data.

-We all just assume ChatGPT would know the current version.

-We are not even *attempting* to go to the source anymore.
-We are asking an AI that learned from yesterday's internet to solve today's problems.
+Like muscles, our cognitive skills weaken when we don't use them.
+Relying on AI for every task, question, or problem can quietly erode our ability to reason, think creatively, and solve things ourselves.

+A recent [study](https://www.pnas.org/doi/abs/10.1073/pnas.2422633122?doi=10.1073%2Fpnas.2422633122&mod=ANLink) gives us an unsettling glimpse of this phenomenon.
+Students using ChatGPT performed **48%** better than their counterparts who did not have access to the AI.
+However, the same group of students performed **17%** lower when the AI access is taken away.

+Another [study](https://www.psychologicalscience.org/news/releases/want-to-solve-a-problem-dont-just-use-your-brains-but-your-bodies-too.html) reminds us that problem solving is not just the work of the brain but also our body.
+We use our hands, our posture, even our gestures to think, and, when we delegate to AI too quickly, we skip this process, and lose the deeper engagement.

 ---